 Electronic – Electronic guns on the other hand, rely on battery power to fire the paintballs and are capable of firing at high rates of speed.
 Some electronic guns can fire up to 10-15 rounds or paintballs per trigger pull.
 While it’s nice to have the option of fire superiority when you need it, you’ll also be burning through a ton more paintballs and need to keep this in mind when it comes down to budgeting.
 Although, electronic paintball guns are now more affordable than they were years ago when they were considered an expensive luxury.

-All Paintball guns (mechanical and electronic) are designed to shoot paintballs using compressed air or CO2 as the propellant.
+All mechanical and electronic paintball guns are designed to shoot using compressed air or CO2.

 What is the difference between compressed air and CO2?

 Compressed air is natural breathing air that is kept under pressure.
 It is also known as HPA – High Pressure Air and is widely used for all sorts of equipment and power tools like HVAC control systems, scuba diving gear, railway braking systems and even dust cleaner canisters for electronics.
 Compressed air is expensive and can be more expensive than electricity, natural gas and water.